Cray-HPE/docs-csm/upgrade/README.md

 CSM 1.7.1 patch upgrades.
 Instead, consider upgrading to the latest CSM 1.7.1 patch release.

 * [CSM 1.7.1 Patch Installation Instructions](1.7.1/README.md)

+## FM On Baremetal

+Post CSM Upgrade from 1.7.0 to CSM 1.7.1, if an administrator wishes to enable Fabric Manager on baremetal, they must follow the [procedure](../operations/fm_on_baremetal/README.md#fm-fabric-manager-on-baremetal).